Tennessee whiskey: Legal status

-On a federal level, the definition of Tennessee whiskey is legally established under the North American Free Trade Agreement (NAFTA) and at least one other international trade agreement that require it to be "a straight Bourbon whiskey authorized to be produced only in the State of Tennessee".
+On a federal level, the definition of Tennessee whiskey is legally established under the North American Free Trade Agreement (NAFTA) and at least one other international trade agreement that requires it to be "a straight Bourbon whiskey authorized to be produced only in the State of Tennessee".
 Canadian food and drug laws state that Tennessee whiskey must be "a straight Bourbon whisky produced in the State of Tennessee".

 On a state level, the State of Tennessee has imposed stringent requirements for Tennessee whiskey.
 It is not enough under state law that the whiskey be produced in Tennessee; it must also meet specific quality and production standards.
 On May 13, 2013, Tennessee governor Bill Haslam signed House Bill 1084, requiring the Lincoln County process (which involves maple charcoal filtering) to be used for products produced in the state labeled as "Tennessee Whiskey", along with the existing requirements for bourbon (e.g., mash consisting of at least 51% corn, aging in new charred oak barrels, and limits on alcohol by volume concentration for distillation, aging, and bottling).
 The law contains a specific exception for Benjamin Prichard's, which does not use the Lincoln County process.
 As federal law requires statements of origin on labels to be accurate, the Tennessee law effectively gives a firm definition to Tennessee whiskey.